True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Results

 \subsection{Reasons for the failure of TS foundation models on DSR}

 Why do TS foundation models perform so poorly on DSR problems?
 Essentially, they face three key issues: First, most TS foundation models cannot efficiently deal with \textit{multivariate} time series, but treat dimensions independently.
 However, in a nonlinear DS all variables are usually coupled, and their joint evolution is actually \textit{defining} for the system's (long-term) dynamics and attractor states.
 Thus, ignoring this, as illustrated in Fig. \ref{fig:TSFproblems}\textbf{a}, results in poor long-term accuracy (see also Figs. \ref{fig:forecast_start}-\ref{fig:forecast_end}).
 This highlights a fundamental limitation: Univariate approaches are \textit{inherently} insufficient for reconstructing multivariate, interacting DS.
 Second, TS foundation models are \textit{trained for short-term prediction, but not for DSR}, providing another reason why they fail to reconstruct the correct long-term behavior.
 As illustrated in Figs. \ref{fig:intro} \& \ref{fig:TSFproblems}\textbf{b}, in the longer run they often converge to fixed points or simple cycles where the true dynamics is chaotic, not reflecting the context anymore.
 Third, \textit{context parroting}, a phenomenon originally identified in LLMs \cite{bender2021dangers}, has also been observed in TS foundation models \cite{zhang2025zeroshotforecastingchaoticsystems}, where they tend to repetitively reproduce the exact input pattern rather than dynamically adapting to the system’s true evolution.
 Thus, TS foundation models simply produce oscillations, where the true dynamics is chaotic and therefore by definition \textit{irregular} and \textit{non-repeating} (Fig. \ref{fig:TSFproblems}\textbf{c}).
-This is illustrated in more detail in Fig. \ref{fig:TSFproblems}\textbf{d} for Chronos-t5-base, the best of the TS foundation models in our batch.
-It is particularly evident in the power spectrum (Fig. \ref{fig:TSFproblems}\textbf{d} right), where Chronos' sharp, narrow peaks wrongly suggest periodicity, while the true spectrum is usually rather broad and smeared out for chaotic systems, as the one exhibited by DynaMix.
-We further quantified this by calculating from the forecast time series the maximum Lyapunov exponent \cite{mikhaeil_difficulty_2022}, a measure for the exponential divergence rate of trajectories (see Appx. \ref{sec:lyapunov}).
-For Chronos, the value $\lambda_{Chronos}\approx0.06$ close to zero confirms the nearly periodic behavior, while DynaMix produces exponentially diverging trajectories with $\lambda_{DynaMix}\approx1.48$ close to the ground truth value of $\lambda_{Lorenz63}\approx1.37$.
-Hence, unlike DynaMix, Chronos does not reconstruct the underlying dynamics but just repeats the context.
-On the other hand, if the underlying dynamics truly \textit{is cyclic}, DynaMix settles into a cyclic pattern as well, exhibiting no intrinsic bias, as illustrated in Fig. \ref{fig:TSFproblems}\textbf{e}.